dartmouth-cs98/hack-a-thing-21f-1-jamesv/README.md

 I learned a lot about how to build and design iOS apps.
 I learned some of the syntax of the Swift programming language including building custom data structures.
 I also worked a lot with front-end and realized it was not my favorite.
 I enjoyed working on the backend with Swift way more.
 Working with storyboards was way more challenging than I expected.

+## What didn't work

+I followed the tutorials pretty closely.
+I was using a different version of xcode as them so some things had different names, but I think I got everything to work properly.
+However, for the storyboard tutorial, I couldn't get the two gray lines that are used as dividers to show up when I run the simulator.

 ## Authors

 James Verschleiser